 I wonder what season we are in?

-Did you know that we have been in the season of Eastertide — or Easter Season — covering the 50 days after Easter?
+Did you know that we have been in the season of Eastertide—or Easter Season—covering the 50 days after Easter?
 Well, this Sunday is the start of the shortest Church Season!
 It lasts one day!
 It’s called Pentecost.
+Pentecost is celebrated by Christians as the day when God’s Spirit was given to his followers.

 Read the Bible story we’ll be hearing.

-What is Pentecost?
+Want to know more about Pentecost?
 Why not read about it in the Bible?
-Pentecost is a Jewish festival.
+Pentecost was (and still is) a Jewish festival.
 It so happened that the disciples of Jesus were in Jerusalem celebrating Pentecost when the Holy Spirit arrived.

 There are two times during our worship service on Sunday when we will hear scripture.
 The first time will be during the “Call to Worship.”
 We’ll be alternately hearing and saying a portion of Acts 2:1-4.
 Practice reading this as a family.
 Choose one person to read the non-bold words and everyone else reads the bold words… just like we’ll be doing in worship.